 Question: Is it a long process?

 Answer: The process often takes two to four weeks.
 Closings can be faster when documentation is provided quickly.

 Transaction Dollar Amounts

-The minimum dollar amounts on a Leaseback Real Estate is $100K with a maximum of $5,000,000.
-Since the average property size is $250K and up, the funded amount on a Leaseback Real Estate will typically be $100K to $250K minimum, where as the average size loan on equipment is in the $50K range.
+The minimum dollar amountis $100K with a maximum of $5,000,000.
+Since the average property size is $250K and up, the funded amount on a Leaseback using Real Estate will typically be $100K to $250K minimum, where as the average size loan on equipment is in the $50K range.

 Loan to value, also known as LTV, will vary somewhat depending upon credit and the financial position of the seller.
 The maximum loan to value is usually 75%.

-The property in a Leaseback Real Estate will contain a structure in addition to the land.
+The property will contain a structure in addition to the land.
 The structure can be either a free standing commercial building, or affixed to part of a larger structure.
 A strip shopping center is an example.
-Other acceptable property types are apartment buildings, gas stations, convenience stores, office buildings, restaurants, and industrial plants.
+Other acceptable collateral types are apartment buildings, gas stations, convenience stores, office buildings, restaurants, and industrial plants.
 Whether the structure is included in the transaction is at the discretion of the lender.
 If the value of the structure is minimal, the lender may decide not to include it in the transaction.

-Even though real estate values are still recovering since late 2008, this form of financing still has many strengths and opportunities.
-Real estate values have increased significantly in several markets in the United States.
+Property values continue to increase in US markets.
 For many market locations, values have not recovered as dramatically but this form of financing is still viable for many borrowers.

 If the potential borrower in a leaseback real estate has significant equity, the strong equity position insulates them from market fluctuations.
 This increases the prospects for approval for a significantly higher funding amount.
 Our representatives will discuss the details of your scenario with you.
 You will understand and proceed on the most viable and best form of financing based on your situation.